ugo-emekauwa/hx-datastore-cleanup/README.md

     ![Subsequent Datastore Cleanup Run](./assets/Subsequent_Datastore_Cleanup_Run.png "Subsequent Datastore Cleanup Run")

     As the above screenshot shows, the datastores named test_datastore1 and test_datastore2 were deleted due to their age exceeding the set datastore retention time limit of 2 hours.
-Also, test_datastore1 and test_datastore2 were not in the exemption list of the script.
+Also, test_datastore1 and test_datastore2 were not in the exemption list.

-    The datastores named datastore1 and datastore2 are not deleted, regardless of their age, due to being listed in the exemption list of the script.
+    The datastores named datastore1 and datastore2 are not deleted, regardless of their age, due to being listed in the exemption list.

 ## Author:
 Ugo Emekauwa